daxpatel5/cse15l-lab-reports/labreport1.md

 1. Using `cat` with no arguments.
    Code:
    ```
-   code
+   [user@sahara ~]$ pwd
+   /home
+   [user@sahara ~]$ cat
+   hello
+   hello
+   second line
+   second line
    ```
-   Working directory:
-   Output:
-   Error or not:
+   Working directory: `/home` but after passing the `cat` command, there seems to be *no* working directory
+   Output: The terminal just prints the argument passed into it in the next line.
+   Error or not: While there is no formal 'error' message in the output, the terminal merely repeats whatever is typed into it; the commands we have used thus far do not work and are repeated.

 2. Using `cat` with a path to a *directory* as an argument.
    Code:
    ```
-   code
+   [user@sahara ~]$ pwd
+   /home
+   [user@sahara ~]$ cat lecture1/
+   cat: lecture1/: Is a directory
+   [user@sahara ~]$ pwd
+   /home
    ```
-   Working directory:
+   Working directory: `/home` remains unchanged
-   Output:
+   Output: Nothing is concatenated
-   Error or not:
+   Error or not: Error; the `cat` command is supposed to read from files and print the output in the terminal.
+Since the argument passed here is a directory, the terminal can't read inside it because it is not a file.

 3. Using `cat` with a path to a *file* as an argument.
    Code:
    ```
-   code
+   [user@sahara ~/lecture1]$ pwd
+   /home/lecture1
+   [user@sahara ~/lecture1]$ cat Hello.java
+   import java.io.IOException;
+   import java.nio.charset.StandardCharsets;
+   import java.nio.file.Files;
+   import java.nio.file.Path;

+   public class Hello {
+   public static void main(String[] args) throws IOException {
+   String content = Files.readString(Path.of(args[0]), StandardCharsets.UTF_8);
+   System.out.println(content);
+   }
+   }[user@sahara ~/lecture1]$ pwd
+   /home/lecture1
    ```
-   Working directory:
+   Working directory: `/home/lecture1` remains unchanged
-   Output:
+   Output: The contents of the Hello.java file are displayed in the terminal as the output
-   Error or not:
+   Error or not: No error!